-Malcesine is situated at an altitude of 85 m on the eastern shore of Lake Garda, the biggest lake of Italy, about 40 km northwest of Verona.
+Malcesine is situated at an elevation of 85 m on the eastern shore of Lake Garda, the biggest lake of Italy, about 40 km northwest of Verona.

 Malcesine's most prominent landmark is the Castello Scaligeri, which has 14th-Century fortifications and an older medieval tower.
 Remnants of an Etruscan tomb have been found within the castle walls.
 The castle was fortified by the della Scala family who ruled the region throughout the 14th Century.